mkmitchell/DuckNet/README.md

 # 🦆 DuckNet

 **DuckNet** is an open-source, deep learning-based tool for detecting, localizing, and classifying waterbird species in drone imagery.
-It adapts the excellent work of [BatNet](https://github.com/GabiK-bat/BatNet), and is authorized for non-commercial use only.
+It adapts the excellent work of [BatNet](https://github.com/GabiK-bat/BatNet), and is available for non-commercial use only.

 DuckNet allows users to process custom UAV image datasets using a baseline model developed by Loken et al. (2025).
 The baseline model—**RetinaNet** with a **ResNet-50** backbone—is trained to identify: